marius-ignatescu/kbmproject/README.md

 The application handles state transitions (create/update/delete), soft delete logic, and audit logging.

-# Environment variables
-The connection string is defined in appsettings.json respectivelly appsettings.development.json

 # Notes
 Errors are handled with gRPC exceptions and middleware in HTTP API.
 All database entities include: CreatedAt, UpdatedAt, DeletedAt for auditing.